Bipolar II disorder: Antipsychotics

-Antipsychotics are utilized as a second line option for hypomanic episodes, typically indicated patients who do not respond to mood stabilizers.
+Atypical antipsychotics are utilized as a second line option for hypomanic episodes, typically indicated patients who do not respond to mood stabilizers.
 However, quetiapine is the only antipsychotic that has demonstrated efficacy in multiple meta-analyses of randomized controlled trials for treating acute BP-II depression, and is a first-line option for patients with BP-II depression.
-Other antipsychotics that are used to treat BP-II include lurasidone, olanzapine, cariprazine, aripiprazole, asenapine, paliperidone, risperidone, ziprasidone, haloperidol, and chlorpromazine.
-As a class, the first generation antipsychotics are associated with movement disorders, along with anticholinergic side effects compared with second generation antipsychotics.
+Other atypical antipsychotics that are used to treat BP-II include lurasidone, olanzapine, cariprazine, aripiprazole, asenapine, paliperidone, risperidone, ziprasidone.
+First generation antipsychotics used for treatment are haloperidol and chlorpromazine.
+As a class, the first generation antipsychotics are associated with movement disorders, along with anticholinergic side effects compared to second generation antipsychotics (atypical antipsychotics).

 Antidepressants

 There is evidence to support the use of SSRI and SNRI antidepressants in BP-II, but the use of these treatments is controversial.
 Potential risks of antidepressant pharmacotherapy in patients with bipolar disorder include increased mood cycling, development of rapid cycling, dysphoria, and switch to hypomania.
 In addition, the evidence for their efficacy in bipolar depression is mixed.
 Thus, in most cases, antidepressant monotherapy in patients with BP-II is not recommended.
-However, antidepressants may provide benefit to some patients when used in addition to mood stabilizers and antipsychotics, as these drugs reduce the risk of manic/hypomanic switching.
-However, the risk still exists, and should be used with caution.
+However, antidepressants may provide benefit to some patients when used in addition to mood stabilizers and atypical antipsychotics, as these drugs reduce the risk of manic/hypomanic switching.
+However, the risk still exists, and antidepressants should be used with caution.

 Non-pharmaceutical therapies

 Although medication therapy is the standard of care for treatment of both BP-I and BP-II, additional non-pharmaceutical therapies can also help those with the illness.
 Benefits include prevention of relapse and improved maintenance medication adherence.
 These include psychotherapy (e.g. cognitive behavioral therapy, psychodynamic therapy, psychoanalysis, interpersonal therapy, behavioral therapy, cognitive therapy, and family-focused therapy), social rhythm therapy, art therapy, music therapy, psychoeducation, mindfulness, and light therapy.

 Meta-analyses in the literature has shown that psychotherapy plus pharmacotherapy was associated with a lower relapse rate compared with patients treated with pharmacotherapy alone.
 However, relapse can still occur, despite continued medication and therapy.
 People with bipolar disorder may develop dissociation to match each mood they experience.
 For some, this is done intentionally, as a means by which to escape trauma or pain from a depressive period, or simply to better organize one's life by setting boundaries for one's perceptions and behaviors.